pick3t/CryptoTradingInfra/utils/Lock-Free MPMC Ring Buffer Design.md

 **Methods:**

-- `Push`: push data to the next available position in the buffer
+- `push`: push data to the next available position in the buffer
-- `Pop`: pop the first unconsumed data from the buffer
+- `pop`: pop the first unconsumed data from the buffer
-- `Empty`: tells if the buffer is currently empty.
+- `empty`: tells if the buffer is currently empty.
 This method only provides a brief snapshot and is not guaranteed that the result stays valid after it returns, unless further synchronization steps are taken(which obvisouly defeat the purpose of using a lock-free container).
-- `Full`: tells if the buffer is currently full.
+- `full`: tells if the buffer is currently full.
 Save as above, don't rely on the result to perform any further actions to the ring buffer.

 ---